 The Bayless' had a small under utilized space adjacent to their kitchen that they wanted to repurpose into a more useable and shared family area.
 A place where a mother and daughter could work and play in together.
 A new built in window seat and new desk for the young daughter accomplished just that!
 Along with the removal of existing paneling, new paint and lighting this space was transformed!

 The master bathroom is original to the Edmund's home built in the 1980's.
-Without changing the overall layout the shower, bathtub, vanity and all finishes are in the process of being updated.
-Stay tuned for the reveal!
+Without changing the overall layout the shower, bathtub, vanity and all finishes were updated including trim, paint, flooring and lighting.

 The style of this room was transformed with softer and a more updated color scheme.
 Lighting was changed to a more appropriate fixture for the style of the room.
 New furniture and wall art finished the look.